MARKET SNAPSHOT: Dow Futures Sink More Than 300 Points To Kick Of 2019 As Asian Markets Tumble

 What's driving the market?

-Investors kicked off the new year with fresh angst on the mind, centered on the health of the world's second-largest economy, China, which has fueled an aversion to assets perceived as risky.
+Investors kicked off the new year with fresh angst, driven by worries over the health of the world's second-largest economy, China, which has fueled an aversion to assets perceived as risky.

 Beijing's official read of manufacturing for December , released Wednesday, showed a more severe drop than one issued earlier, reflecting a fall to the weakest level since February 2016.